 2.4.12.
 Procedure with a 'suspension clause'

-In duly justified cases and via a prior approval, tender procedures may be published with a suspension clause in the two following cases:
+In duly justified cases and via a prior approval, tender or grant award procedures may be published with a suspension clause in the two following cases:

 PROGRAMMES FUNDED BY THE EU BUDGET: